stievie/ABx/README.md

 * Encrypted Game and Login Protocol.
 * Lag compensation: Entity interpolation, client prediction.
 * Network traffic compression: Delta compression (send only state changes), Interest management (send only messages to the player in a certain range).
-* Spawn any number of server which may have heavy load (game, file server) even on different hardware.
-* Automatically spawn File and Game Server when needed.
+* The system is designed to scale: It can spawn any number of server which may have heavy load (game, file server) even on different hardware.
+Automatically spawn File and Game Server when needed.
 * Local (map), Guild, Team, Trade chat and whisper is currently working, even across different game server.
 * Friend/ignore list
 * Persistent Mail